voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Step 6: Redemptions - when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.

 >The Validations and Redemptions requests can validate and redeem a combination of different discount types and redeemables.
-With one request you can verify how promotion tiers and voucher codes affect the customer's cart.
+With one request, you can verify how promotion tiers and voucher codes affect the customer's cart.

 ### Checking promotion (discount without a code) eligibility during checkout

-In this scenario promotion eligibility is going to be verified during the checkout step.
-A customer did not receive any voucher codes beforehand, instead all discounts and promotions will be displayed at the checkout screen.
+In this scenario, promotion eligibility is going to be verified during the checkout step.
+A customer did not receive any voucher codes beforehand.
+Instead, all discounts and promotions will be displayed on the checkout screen.

 ![Customer experience in Voucherify case 2](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience_case_2.png     "Customer experience in Voucherify case 2")

 Step 1: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.

->During the shopping process there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

 Step 2: Qualifications (mandatory) - List applicable discounts for the customer from Voucherify.